Managing HPE BIOS resources

 NOTE

-The HPE service Bios extension is dedicated to HPE field service employees, and should not be accessed programmatically by Redfish clients.
+The **HPE service Bios** extension is dedicated to HPE field service

 The **HPE service Bios** extension URI is not mentioned

-explicitly under the Bios Oem/Hpe
+explicitly under the Bios `Oem/Hpe` extension on purpose.

 However, like other HPE Bios extensions,

-it is located at /redfish/v1/Systems/1/Bios/Oem/Hpe/Service
+it is located at `/redfish/v1/Systems/1/Bios/Oem/Hpe/Service`

-in Gen10 Plus and Gen11 servers and at /redfish/v1/Systems/1/Bios/Service
+in Gen10 Plus and Gen11 servers and at `/redfish/v1/Systems/1/Bios/Service` in

 Gen10 servers.

-RESTful API BIOS Schemas/Registries
+## RESTful API BIOS Schemas/Registries

 As explained in the